Semikhah: Varieties of ordination

-(Note that shimush more generally, is (implicitly) required before one serves as a Rabbi.)
+(In fact shimush more generally, is (implicitly) required before one serves as a Rabbi.)

 It is not uncommon for a rabbi to hold several certificates, with each semikha covering a specific area of halakha.

-Certification, with similar testing, is also required for one to qualify as a shochet, mohel, sofer, or menakker; these inhere a major practical element, and thus require significant shimush.
+Certification, with similar testing, is also required to qualify as a shochet, mohel, sofer, or menakker; these inhere a major practical element and thus require significant shimush.